Huge rallies in Indonesia as candidates finish election campaign | Politics

 A spokesperson for Jokowi, as the president is popularly known, did not respond to a request for comment.
 His administration has ordered civil servants and law enforcement officers to remain neutral.
 In Solo, Ganjar rode a cart filled with produce pulled by oxen, underscoring his man-of-the-people style, greeting thousands of supporters braving the rain.

 Ganjar, Central Java's former governor, called on people to vote for him to show "true resistance" against the use of state resources during campaigning, without naming any of his rivals.
-SURVEY BOOST
+At another rally in Central Java, Ganjar's running mate, Mahfud MD, said Indonesian democracy was "in crisis" and "heading into darkness" because corruption was rising, law had been misused and "the constitution has been played."

 Prabowo has sought to rebrand his reputation as a hot-tempered nationalist and feared lieutenant of the late strongman ruler Suharto.
 He now cultivates a gentler image as a cat-loving grandfather with clumsy dancing.
 Arya Fernandes of Indonesia's Centre for Strategic and International Studies said a good turnout was vital if Prabowo aims to win outright next week.